subvertnormality/mosaic/README.md

 #### Channel Length

-Channels in your sequencer can be customized to range from 1 to 64 steps in length, and each channel can be adjusted independently, including the global scale pattern.
+Channels in your sequencer can be customised to range from 1 to 64 steps in length, and each channel can be adjusted independently, including the global scale pattern.
 This feature allows for intricate layering and timing variations within your compositions.

 To adjust the length of a channel, you need to specify the start and end points.
 Hold down the button corresponding to the start step in the channel editor.
 While holding it, press the button for the desired end step.
 The active range of the channel will be indicated by buttons that appear slightly brighter than the others.